 My daughter is of the Hogwarts’s generation, so naturally enough bought The Cursed Child.
-She text me one Saturday to say she had finished it and she was close to tears and desperately wrote ‘I want more stories’.
+She sent a text to me one Saturday to say she had finished it and she was close to tears and desperately wrote ‘I want more stories’.

 We all need stories – perhaps more than we need a place to live.
 American storyteller Reynolds Price wrote:

 A need to tell and hear stories is essential to the species Homo sapiens – second in necessity apparently after nourishment and before love and shelter (A Palpable God, 1978)

 The human need for stories is a zillion dollar industry.
 Think books, TV, film, gaming, magazines, newspapers, and more.
 But, storytelling began as an oral tradition and we are all natural storytellers.